kellan/laughingmeme/_posts/2009-02-07-nytimes-article-search-api.md

 [![NYTimes: Sex & Scandal since 1981](http://farm4.static.flickr.com/3356/3257243248_6418a90f99.jpg)](http://www.flickr.com/photos/blprnt/3257243248/ "NYTimes: Sex & Scandal since 1981 by blprnt_van, on Flickr")

-I don’t have much to add that the \[New York Times hasn’t already said about their Article Search API\](http://open.blogs.nytimes.com/2009/02/04/announcing-the-article-search-api/).
-Its an amazing corpus to be searchable, both in breadth, and scope, and for \[sheer richness of the classification\](http://developer.nytimes.com/docs/article*search*api#h3-data-fields).
+I don’t have much to add that the [New York Times hasn’t already said about their Article Search API](http://open.blogs.nytimes.com/2009/02/04/announcing-the-article-search-api/).
+Its an amazing corpus to be searchable, both in breadth, and scope, and for [sheer richness of the classification](http://developer.nytimes.com/docs/article*search*api#h3-data-fields).
 I can’t think of an remotely comparable dataset with such a rich API.

 Couple of things I noticed that I wanted to call out.